 By default, Google Docs sets the text wrapping to Inline.
 With this setup, the web app handles the image the same way it handles other text in the file.
 But you can change this setting.

-How to wrap text around the picture in Google Docs
+How to wrap text around a picture in Google Docs

-If you want to wrap text around the picture in Google Docs, you have to follow these steps:
+If you want to wrap text around the image in Google Docs, you can follow these steps:

-- First of all, open the Google Docs document you want to edit.
+- First, open the Google Docs document you wish to edit.

-- Then, add a picture to your document.
+- Then add a photo to your document.

 How to work with drawings in Google Docs

-Drawing is a tool that can be used to create clear diagrams and explanatory mind maps, add captions and arrows to images.
-It’s a small graphical editor inside Google Docs.
+Drawing is a tool that can be used to create clear diagrams and explanatory mind maps and add captions and arrows to images.
+It’s a minor graphical editor inside Google Docs.

-To create a new object, open the “Insert” tab and select “Drawing”.
-Then, click “New”.
+- To create a new object, open the Insert tab and select Drawing.

 - Select.
-Allows you to select objects to move, edit, and delete them.
+It allows you to select objects to move, edit, and delete them.

 - Line.
-Draws straight and curved lines, arrows, and dividers.
+It draws straight and curved lines, arrows, and dividers.

-- If you select an already drawn line, you can change its thickness, color, style (solid, dashed), add marks at the ends (e.g., arrows).
+- If you choose an already drawn line, you can change its thickness, color, and style (solid, dashed) and add marks at the ends (e.g., arrows).